TrueFit/GildedRose/README.md

 converting entities to DTO (data transfer objects).
 However, all that felt like overkill for this solution as the service layer is able to work with the EntityManager, and the code is straight-forward.

+Quartz was used in order to run the inventory calculations on a schedule.
+I have the job set to run every 15 seconds (for development), but it only does anything if the inventory date (in SYSTEM_DATES) is in the past.
+When it runs, it will calculate inventory values up to the current date by repeatedly running the service that progresses the inventory by one day.

 ### Testing
 Ensuring that the logic needed to compute sellIn and quality values is correct (and stays that way after future enhancements) is very important.
 For this reason I chose to focus my testing efforts on this area.
 There are two areas